nixworks/public/news/2016/03/13/README.md

 Officials say at least 34 people have been killed and 125 wounded after a suicide bomb attack in the Turkish capital of Ankara.
 A car bomb was detonated close to busy bus stops near Ankara&#039;s main square in the Kizilay neighbourhood.
 Health Minister Mehmet Muezzinoglu said around 19 people had been seriously hurt in the incident, which comes just a few weeks after a bomb attack on a military convoy in the city killed 28 people.

 ### [Turkey declares a curfew in the town of Yuksekova on the border with Iran as Turkish forces prepare an offensive against the PKK. ](/news/2016/03/13/turkey-declares-a-curfew-in-the-town-of-ya1-4ksekova-on-the-border-with-iran-as-turkish-forces-prepare-an-offensive-against-the-pkk.md)
-_Context: Iran, Kurdistan Workers' Party, Turkey, Turkey–PKK conflict (2015–present), Turkish troops, Yüksekova, curfew_
+_Context: Iran, Kurdistan Workers' Party, Turkey, Turkey-PKK conflict (2015-present), Turkish troops, Yuksekova, curfew_

 ### [Gunmen attack two hotels in the Ivory Coast town of Grand-Bassam.
 At least 15 people are reportedly killed.
 Witnesses claim the attackers shouted "Allahu Akbar" ("God is [the] greatest") during the gunfire.
 Al-Qaeda in the Islamic Maghreb (AQIM) claim responsibility for the attack. ](/news/2016/03/13/gunmen-attack-two-hotels-in-the-ivory-coast-town-of-grand-bassam-at-least-15-people-are-reportedly-killed-witnesses-claim-the-attackers-sh.md)
 Attack on L&#039;Etoile du Sud hotel in resort popular with Westerners claimed by al-Qaeda in the Islamic Maghreb